jamiegau/cinema-catcher-app/README.md

 ```
 To get the status of the containers.

-In the same folder at the config file you till find the command `TAIL.sh`, use this command to monitor the debug output of all (done supply any docker container name) of a specific container by giving it the container name.  i.e.
+In the same folder at the config file you will find the command `TAIL.sh` (make sure you `chmod 755 TAIL.sh`, so you can execute it as a command first), use this command to monitor the debug output of all (done supply any docker container name) of a specific container by giving it the container name.  i.e.
 ```
 sudo TAIL.sh backend
 ```